 For those going for a modern kitchen aesthetic, the Behmor Brazen Plus is certainly an attractive choice.
 The Brazen Plus backs up those modern looks with some modern features, like a permanent gold filter that reduces waste, and a programmable brew schedule that lets you wake up to a freshly brewed pot.
 It is also reasonably easy to use and clean, and makes a very smooth cup.
-It does lack some robustness, so those that like their coffee strong may want to look at other machines like the Editors' Choice winning OXO, or the more reasonably priced Cuisinart 14-cup programmable.
+Its coffee does lack some robustness, so those that like their coffee strong may want to look at other machines like the Editors' Choice winning OXO, or the more reasonably priced Cuisinart 14-cup programmable.

 Pros: Very smooth taste, permanent filter saves waste

 The Behmor Brazen Plus is a high priced coffee maker that brews a good, smooth, but not a particularly strong cup.
 If that seems to match your desired palette, this is a good choice.
 If you want something stronger, the OXO On 9 Cup would be a better choice, or the less expensive Cuisinart 14-cup programmable.

 The Brazen Plus was an above average but not a stellar performer in every one of our tests.
 More details follow in the sections below.

 We would almost say that the Brazen Plus' taste occupies a very specific niche.
 We found the taste to be incredibly smooth, but lacking a bit in terms of robustness and flavor.
 If you like the mellower taste of a light roast, but wish it had a bit less acidity, you might like this machine.
 It tends to take the edge off, both in terms of bitterness and, but also in terms of strength.
 Those that like a strong cup of coffee likely won't be huge fans of this machine and would be better served by the OXO On or the Cuisinart 14-cup programmable, both of which make heartier brews.